jhu-dvrk/dvrk-readthedocs/docs/pages/kit/from_JHU/Classic/exterior.rst

 * Rail A/B: power supplies used for motor control (see details above).
-  MTM controllers have two different motor power supplies so the Rail A and B LEDs are meaningful, PSM, ECM and SUJ controllers use a single motor power supply so the only meaningfull LED is Rail A.
+  MTM controllers have two different motor power supplies so the Rail A and B LEDs are meaningful, PSM, ECM and SUJ controllers use a single motor power supply, so the only meaningful LED is Rail A.
   Rail A/B, i.e. motor power, can be turned on/off using a PC and need the :ref:`safety chain <estop>` to be closed.